micsupasun/practice_code/python/README.md

 # practice code
-this is for practice and improve code skill
+This is for practice to improve code skills.